 Y Ffowndri Skills Area

 - The new free ride zone snakes down the slope with 8 bermed turns and plenty of features to get you airborne.
-There is also a drop off zone and a single track zone Features of note are the Sideways slab at the end of the black section and the Lemming stone in the Drop off zone.
-There is also a kids training zone.
+There is also a drop-off zone and a single track zone Features of note are the Sideways slab at the end of the black section and the Lemming stone in the Drop off zone.
+There is also a bunnyhop section and a kids training zone.

 There are three red mountain bike trails: